 June Richens founded the Centre in 2010 after her husband died of a brain tumour.
 Determined that anyone living with cancer should have a free and local place to go to be listened to and supported, she rallied the local community to create a haven that the Waterside area quickly took to its heart.

-When the Covid-19 pandemic forced Wessex Cancer Trust to temporarily close the doors of its Support Centres, the charity supported each Centre to quickly set up telephone and online support so they could continue to be there for everyone who needed it.
+When the Covid-19 pandemic forced Wessex Cancer Support to temporarily close the doors of its Support Centres, the charity supported each Centre to quickly set up telephone and online support so they could continue to be there for everyone who needed it.
 Now, they are all gently welcoming back clients for face-to-face support.
 The new manager will play a key role in shaping the future of cancer care for local residents.

 June says the role is varied with lots of opportunity to be innovative, and that the ability to build links within a very close and supportive community is paramount: